LarryWachira/cp1-office-space-allocation/README.md

 The app has a number of dependencies as detailed in the `requirements.txt`.
 To run it, you'll need to install [Python 3.6](http://python.org) from Python's website and setup a virtual environment as illustrated [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 Dependencies that are built into Python have not been included.

-### Prerequisites

-The code is written in Python 3.

 ### Installing